 Identical yellow or Red warning boards will be displayed at the club for information of members.
 This information can also be obtained from the River Condition Environment Agency link shown below in red.

 This code is mandatory to all and is displayed on the Boat Shed doors.
-For the avoidance of doubt, when the Red EA warning board applies, no crews may boat uncoxed except in singles and no crews may boat in darkness and must come off the water before darkness falls.
+For the avoidance of doubt, when the Environment Agency Red Warning Board applies, no crews may boat uncoxed, except in singles.
+No crews may boat in darkness and must come off the water before darkness falls.

 - Get to know the different types of boats

 - Be aware of the capability of your crew – age, strength, concentration and experience.

 - Be aware of the effects of the stream (flow rate of the river)

 - Imagine the course as a line on the water